 Data Protection in Canada: All You Need to Know about PIPEDA

 Concerns about personal data protection are in the spotlight all over the world.
-In recent years more comprehensive data privacy laws have been enacted or proposed including the CCPA, the EU’s GDPR, Canada’s PIPEDA, Brazil’s LGPD and Australia’s Notifiable Data Breach Scheme.
+In recent years more comprehensive data privacy laws have been enacted or proposed including the CCPA, the European Union’s GDPR, Canada’s PIPEDA, Brazil’s LGPD, and Australia’s Notifiable Data Breach Scheme.

 Canada has long been at the forefront of data protection with its Personal Information Protection and Electronic Documents Act (PIPEDA) enacted as early as 2000.
-The early legislation was based on the 10 principles set out in the Model Care for the Protection of Personal Information way back in 1996 which included, among others, accountability, consent and the limiting of data collection.
+The early legislation was based on the 10 principles set out in the Model Care for the Protection of Personal Information way back in 1996 which included, among others, accountability, consent, and the limiting of data collection.
 Today, these principles can also be found in the EU General Data Protection Regulation (GDPR).
+Enforced by the Office of the Privacy Commissioner of Canada (OPC), PIPEDA governs how private-sector organizations handle personal information.

 Who does PIPEDA apply to?